Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 The API uses [ExpressJS](https://expressjs.com/) and [sqlite3](https://www.npmjs.com/package/sqlite3) and the frontend is simply served with [serve](https://www.npmjs.com/package/serve) and uses only native browser APIs.

+### Setup

+Let's first take a look at our setup.
+Cypress comes with its own test runner built in and exposes a couple global objects such as `cy` and `Cypress`.
+We're using it to run a single test file, [e2e-spec.js](/EndtoEnd/cypress/integration/e2e-spec.js#L1-13).

+Cypress tends to be fairly opinionated on things, which is why the file is located in `/cypress/integration`, even though we're going to be calling the CLI with only this file explicitly.

+We're including a `app-page` constructor, which we'll look at the internals of in the next step.
+For now, we can see we can use the familar `describe` and `beforeEach` functions to setup our test, creating a new `page` which we simply `load` before each test.